ngernest/cis6700_lc_encodings/questions.md

 # Questions

-## Datatype encodings
+## Representing natural numbers
 - p.
 67 defines natural numbers in terms of having zero and operations iszero, succ, and pred.
 Why these three operations?
 (That is, if you chose a different set of operations, could you accidentally allow for representations that behave unlike how we expect natural numbers to behave?)
+- The reading and CIS 5000 talked a lot about natural number representation using z and s.
+I’m wondering what will be the complication for representing integers (negative value)?
     + EN: These operations seem to come from the Peano axioms (?)

+## Other datatype encodings
 - Discuss how more complex data types such as lists can be encoded in the untyped lambda calculus
 - Walk through exp/power operation for church numerals (if time allows)
+- I was wondering if anyone has proposed a definition for what the Church encoding of an arbitrary datastructure is?
+Or is it an “I know it when I see it situation”?

 ## Y-combinator
 - Do you have to use the Y-combinator to define factorial, or can you write it directly?